Cozmorry/CDM/README.md

 - **File Management**: Open files or show in folder directly from the app
 - **Settings Panel**: Comprehensive settings for all download parameters
 - **Tabbed Interface**: Separate views for Active/Queue, Completed, and History
+- **Drag-and-Drop**: Drag URLs directly into the app or paste from clipboard
+- **Duplicate Detection**: Prevents duplicate downloads with skip/replace options
+- **Auto-Switch Views**: Automatically switches to "Completed" tab when all downloads finish

 ### 🔧 Technical Excellence
 - **High-Performance Networking**: Uses Node.js native HTTP/HTTPS modules